-As a teenager, I realised I had grown up with remarkably few books about the brothers Grimm’s German fairytales, and all the more books about the legends and superstition of the old days of Sweden and Norway.
-Thus, I may be better suited than many other Swedes to write about creatures most of the English-speaking world has never heard of.
+As a teenager, I realised I had grown up with remarkably few books about the brothers Grimm’s German fairy tales, and all the more books about the legends and superstition of the old days of Sweden and Norway.
+Thus, I have a whole bottomless, cultural well of creatures and tales most of the English-speaking world has never heard of.
+I could write endless interpretations and twists of these old stories and the creatures in them.

 But the question is: Do I want to?